-What does a plane landing feel like?
+What a plane landing feels like

 To me, the landing is a bit more nerve wracking.
 The pilot will turn on the fasten seatbelt signs about 10-20 minutes before landing and you will feel the plane start descending.
 If it’s day time, you will see the ground getting closer and closer as the planes altitude decreases.

 As you are nearing the ground you will hear some mechanical sounds underneath the plane and around the wings.
 This is the landing gear and other equipment being activated to help prepare the plane for landing.
 Some planes you can barely hear this equipment, others it can be quite loud.
 Regardless, it’s normal.